-- a) Holds overall responsibility for managing the flow and timing of training - b) Establishes an engaging but welcoming learning environment for participants to practice and experiment c) Shadows lead facilitator iii.
-Support Facilitator
+- a) Holds overall responsibility for managing the flow and timing of training - b) Establishes an engaging but welcoming learning environment for participants to practice and experiment iii.
+Support Facilitator c.

-- a) Supports lead facilitator in his/her responsibilities - b) Ensures support facilitators are working well with participants and in sync with overall training objectives

-- a) Holds responsibility for the learning of the assigned visit simulation group - b) Uses experience as a Team Chair to assist in the learning of participants - c) Manages a small group of Program Evaluator candidates - c.
 Minimum Qualifications and Requirements

+- a) Supports lead facilitator in his/her responsibilities - b) Ensures support facilitators are working well with participants and in sync with overall training objectives - c) Shadows lead facilitator i.
+Lead Facilitator

+- a) Holds responsibility for the learning of the assigned visit simulation group - b) Uses experience as a Team Chair to assist in the learning of participants - c) Manages a small group of Program Evaluator candidates